apache/bigtop/bigtop-bigpetstore/README.md

 The application consists of the following modules

 * generator: generates raw data on the dfs
-* clustering: Apache Mahout demo code for processing the data using Item based Collaborative Filtering.
-This feature is not supported yet.
-You can track its progress using this [`JIRA` issue](https://issues.apache.org/jira/browse/BIGTOP-1272)
+* recommendations: Apache Mahout demo code for generating recommendations by anaylyzing the transaction records.
+This feature can be tracked at this [`JIRA` issue](https://issues.apache.org/jira/browse/BIGTOP-1272)
 * Pig: demo code for processing the data using Apache Pig
 * Hive: demo code for processing the data using Apache Hive.
 This part is not complete yet.
 We are working on it.
 You can track it using this [`JIRA` issue](https://issues.apache.org/jira/browse/BIGTOP-1270)
 * Crunch: demo code for processing the data using Apache Crunch